 - receiving Housing Benefit or Universal Credit

 Some people are exempt from the cap.
 For example, if you or your partner are receiving certain other benefits, such as Attendance Allowance, Carer's Allowance, Disability Living Allowance or Personal Independence Payment, the benefit cap won’t apply.
 There may be other exemptions so contact Citizens Advice to check.

 If you’re over State Pension age, the benefit cap will not apply to you.
-If you're in a couple and one of you is over State Pension age and one of you is not, you will usually be exempt, unless you or your partner are continuing to claim certain working age benefits.
+If you're in a couple and one of you is over State Pension age and one of you is not, you will usually be exempt, unless you or your partner are continuing to claim certain working-age benefits.